Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 ### ImmobilisationProcedure

+- __biocatalyst__
+  - Type: string
+  - Description: When it comes to the immobilization method, it is also important to mention how the biocatalyst to be immobilized is present (for example, as a purified enzyme, or as a crude cell extract, etc.).

 - __immobilisation_chemistry__
   - Type: string
   - Description: This aspect denotes the specific chemical methods or techniques used to attach the enzymes onto the chosen base material.
-Different immobilization chemistries involve various covalent or non-covalent       bonding strategies, including crosslinking, adsorption, covalent bonding, encapsulation, or entrapment.
+Different immobilization chemistries involve various covalent or non-covalent       bonding strategies, including crosslinking, adsorption, covalent bonding, encapsulation, specific binding via (affinity)tag, or entrapment.

 - __carrier_material__
   - Type: string
-  - Despription: If a support, base or carrier material was used, the name of the material must be specified.
-This could be e.g. a gel, a membrane or a particle. (__if_applicable__)
+  - Despription: If a support material, base, or carrier was utilized, it is necessary to specify the material's name (e.g., gel, membrane, particle) along with the supplier and further product details (__if_applicable__)

 - __linkers__
   - Type: string